“One has two hands; One for the sky and one for the ground;

 Other hand on the ground means take others with you and not go alone”

 “Giving is not everyone’s destiny, if you can do it, it is a blessing”

-“Grow like a old tree, it doesn’t grow vertical but horizontal.
-Means with success be humble and horizontal growth will provide shelter to many”
+“Grow like an old tree; it doesn’t grow vertical but horizontal.
+Means with success be humble and like an old tree that grows horizontal provide shelter to many.”